| subjugated people, like themselves. Some of the greatest

 agent of the British government paid to advance its colonial

+interests.
 But he remained an ardent German nationalist even while

 working in England.
 This helps explain why he used his